DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 - ``bssid`` - mac address of AP, but will make connections quicker, as some wifi scanning may be skipped.
 - ``connect`` - a boolean (true/false) parameter by default true, after saving the wifi settings, attempt to connect to the AP.

-Calling one of the begin overloads that accepts params, can result in your args being saved in the 'wifi settings' area of flash.
-Calling the overload without params, ``WiFi.begin()``, causes the device to use those settings saved in flash.
-See `SDK Connect <#sdk-connect>`__ for another way to use those settings.
+Calling begin with args, can result in those args being saved in the 'wifi settings' area of flash.
+Calling ``WiFi.begin()`` without args, causes the module to use those saved settings.
+See `SDK Connect <#sdk-connect>`__ for an alternative to begin.

-For a simple sketch to connect to an AP, just two args, SSID and passphrase, need to be passed
+For now, use the slower, but more flexible overload

 .. code:: cpp

-    WiFi.begin(ssid, passphrase)
+    WiFi.begin(ssid, passphrase);

 config
 ^^^^^^

-Configure static IP addresses for the station, thus disabling the Dynamic Host Configuration Protocol `(DHCP <https://wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`__) client. ``WiFi.config`` is called when we want the device to be ready quicker, or if we need the device to have the same IP each time it starts.
+Configures static IP addresses for the station, thus disabling the Dynamic Host Configuration Protocol `(DHCP <https://wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`__) client.
+Specify a static station IP address outside of any DHCP pools used by the AP (router).
+``WiFi.config`` returns bool (true or false). ``true`` if the static IP addresses were recorded successfully, otherwise ``false``.
+Misconfiguration or typos can cause failure, if for example:
+-  the local_ip and gateway are specified in different subnets, eg. ``WiFi.config ({192,168,2,64},{192,168,1,254},{255,255,255,0});``
 Without overloads, ``WiFi.config`` can be still be called serveral ways.

 .. code:: cpp

-    WiFi.config(local_ip, gateway, subnet)
+    WiFi.config(sta_ip, gateway, subnet)
-    WiFi.config(local_ip, gateway, subnet, dns1)
+    WiFi.config(sta_ip, gateway, subnet, dns1)
-    WiFi.config(local_ip, gateway, subnet, dns1, dns2)
+    WiFi.config(sta_ip, gateway, subnet, dns1, dns2)

 Meaning of parameters is as follows (first three are required):

--  ``local_ip`` - the IP address you would like to assign the ESP station's interface
+-  ``sta_ip`` - the IP address you would like to assign the ESP station's interface
 -  ``gateway`` - must contain IP address of a gateway (router) on the local subnet, so the ESP can access networks outside (external to) the local subnet
 -  ``subnet`` - a mask that defines the range of IP addresses of the local network
 -  ``dns1`` - specify IP address of a Domain Name System (`DNS <https://wikipedia.org/wiki/Domain_Name_System>`__) server, required if the ESP communicates by hostname with hosts on external or public networks, eg. github.com
 -  ``dns2`` - optional IP address of a 2nd DNS server

-``WiFi.config`` returns bool (true or false). ``true`` if IP addresses were recorded successfully, otherwise ``false``.
-Misconfiguration can cause the failure, if for example:

--  the local_ip and gateway are specified in different subnets, eg. ``WiFi.config ({192,168,2,64},{192,168,1,254},{255,255,255,0});``
+``WiFi.config`` is called to speed up connection, or if the module needs the same IP each time it starts.

 *Example code:*